-

 Camphor Formula

-Carbon is a non-metallic tetravalent element that is very beneficial to humans.
-Its name comes from the Latin carbo, which means charcoal or embers.
-Carbon accounts for only 0.025% of the earth’s crust, and in the atmosphere only 0.03%, but it is very important for mankind.
-The abundance of carbon in the Earth’s core and the atmosphere is high.
-Carbon’s ability to form polymers at normal temperatures is the reason why it is so abundant in all living things.
-The largest sources of inorganic carbon are limestone, dolomite, etc. Students can refer to Camphor Formula on the Extramarks learning portal.
+Carbon is a nonmetallic, tetravalent element that is extremely useful to humans.
+Its name is derived from the Latin word carbo, which signifies charcoal or ember.
+Carbon, while accounting for only 0.025% of the earth’s crust and 0.03% of the atmosphere, is extremely important to humanity.
+The amount of carbon in the earth’s core and atmosphere is tremendous.
+Carbon’s capacity to form polymers at normal temperatures explains why it is found in all living organisms.
+Limestone, dolomite, and other minerals are the most abundant sources of inorganic carbon.

 Properties Of Camphor